wumirose/DSA_ABUJA/README.md

 # DSA_ABUJA
-The is to solve the pyython Basics Notebook following the instructions specified in the MARKDOWN
+The task is to solve the pyython Basics Notebook following the instructions specified in the MARKDOWN